 Aerodrome flight information service (AFIS) is the term used to describe the provision of information useful for the safe and efficient conduct of aerodrome traffic at those aerodromes designated for use by international general aviation where the appropriate air traffic services authority determines that the provision of aerodrome control service is not justified, or is not justified on a 24-hour basis.

-The correct radio communication phraseology for AFIS controlled aerodromes may be found in the Club's Air Traffic Control Manual and in the UK Civil Aviation Authority's Radio Telephony Manual CAP413.
+The correct radio communication phraseology for AFIS controlled aerodromes may be found in the Club's Air Traffic Control Manual; in a set of Help Notes prepared by the Club's Air Traffic Services Manager and in the UK Civil Aviation Authority's Radio Telephony Manual CAP413.
 It is important to use this phraseology for clarity and brevity (and in the real aviation world - safety).